habitry/medium_posts/_motivating_info_security.md

-# How to Increase Adoption of Password Managers: Stop Scaring and Start Motivating
+# How to Increase Adoption and Use of Password Managers: Stop Scaring and Start Motivating

 # [Opener]